-Art UK is the 2018 Museum Partner for the London Art Fair.
-Curator Kathleen Soriano is bringing together works from the nation's public art collections chosen by five artists along their chosen themes.
-Sonia Boyce has selected Winston's work West Indian to be exhibited under her theme, drawing inspiration from Rasheed Araeen's painting Boo/69.
+Art UK was the 2018 Museum Partner for the London Art Fair.
+Curator Kathleen Soriano brought together works from the nation's public art collections chosen by five artists along their chosen themes.
+Sonia Boyce selected Winston's work West Indian to be exhibited under her theme, drawing inspiration from Rasheed Araeen's painting Boo/69.

 Not one for slowing down, Winston is still making art in his London studio, having spent his life living and working across the world.

 I never was part of the world of art, I was on my own, trying to build an empire of Winston Branch.

 You've been working non-stop since you went to art school in the 1960s.
 What do you feel has changed?